 - SPIARC hosts People Point's Washington Connection program where staff and volunteer specialists help low income individuals and families discover and sign up for social services for which they are eligible.

 - We assist low income individuals in finding employment, earning higher wages, furthering education, and obtaining better quality jobs.
 SPIARC facilitates open access to job forms and applications.
 Clients who visit the Center are able to research and apply for a variety of employment opportunities and receive help with applications, resumes, online forms, and translation/interpretation assistance.

 - SPIARC has also become an important resource for homeless or transitional families and individuals.
 We provide multiple links to community-based food banks and meals on wheels programs as well as referrals for shelters and clothing banks.

 - We also serve as a community hub weaving people together to form partnerships in an effort to help reduce duplication of services, projects and programs, and build community.
 We compile a monthly calendar of neighborhood events which we then distribute using the South Park ListServ, the West Seattle blog and various key locations within the community.

 - Through the help of community volunteers, we have been able to reach out to our Vietnamese-speaking community to provide them with resources.

-- We have been able to expand our advisory board membership from 7 to 11, to include key advisors from the greater Seattle area.
-We also have a graduate student from the University of Washington conducting her Social Work Practicum at the center.
-She provides direct service to clients and develops programs that incorporate concepts of social work to benefit the community.
+- We have been able to expand our advisory board membership from 7 to 10, to include key advisors from the greater Seattle area.

 Finding sustainable funding sources is our largest challenge.
 Recent cuts to the city budget threatens the closure of the center, as our funding will be drastically cut.
 Any support or contribution is very important to our continued operation.
 Please help us to continue to provide programs and resources to the South Park community.